-The Most Hard to Treat Areas
+The Most Hard to Treat Areas of Psoriasis

 Psoriasis can affect all different areas of the body.
 Basically, where there is skin, psoriasis can go.
 That means, everywhere.
 While some areas of the body may be easier to treat than others, I'd like to explore those difficult to treat areas.